Industry-Paid Talk Policy

 - Compensation for presentation will come directly from an academic institution, non-profit organization, or professional society (e.g., visiting professorships or academic grand rounds).

-Process for Requesting Approval of Industry-Paid Speaking Engagements
+Process for Requesting Approval and Processing of Industry-Paid Speaking Engagements

 - Obtain speaking contract or agreement in Word format from the Pharmaceutical Company.